 Step 7: Add Decorative Element to DIY Wine Bag

-I placed my design onto the front of the bag, pinned and then stitched around it.
+Position the design onto the front of the bag, pin and then stitch around it.

 Be sure to leave an opening in the top if you want to create a pocket to hold a gift card!
-I didn’t do that for the version I made with my own logo, but I wish I had!
+I didn’t do that for the version I made with my own logo so it’s optional.